Visiting the Canola Fields in York

 PetTeet Park have a purpose planted canola field to walk in and take as many photos in as you like!
 Best of all, the canola is not sprayed with any nasty pesticides.

 Generally the canola flowering season is from mid August to mid-end September.
+I’ll update this article with the 2024 dates as soon as they are announced!

 There is no need to book at Petteet Park, just turn up at the farm on weekends during opening hours.
 Petteet Park are open on weekends from 10-4pm during the canola season only.